Speed and trash talk: Inside the 'new chess culture' and its online revival

 'The new chess culture'

-“Across all the different various competitive games on Twitch, chess has seen some of the most substantial growth in the same period of time than any other esport in the world,” said Justin Dellario, vice president of global esports at Twitch.
+"Across all the different various competitive games on Twitch, chess has seen some of the most substantial growth in the same period of time than any other esport in the world," said Justin Dellario, Twitch's vice president of global esports.

-Chess has not enjoyed similar growth.
-While the game has a young, marketable genius in Magnus Carlsen, it has struggled to attract the kinds of money that can help sustain its growth.
+Chess hasn't enjoyed similar growth.
+While the game has a young, marketable genius in world champion Magnus Carlsen, it has struggled to attract the kind of money that can help sustain its growth.

 "There have been times, even historically, where a world championship hasn't even been held because there wasn't enough sponsorship money," said Nick Barton, director of business development for Chess.com.

 Chessbrah is the first company built around chess streaming.
-Grandmaster Eric Hansen, 27, first used the term Chessbrah in 2015 as an online alias, then later streamed under the name.
-He’s credited with being one of the first people to make chess streaming into its own niche esport.
+Grandmaster Eric Hansen, 27, first used the term "Chessbrah" in 2015 as an online alias, and later he streamed under the name.
+He's credited with being one of the first people to make chess streaming its own niche esport.
 Chessbrah now has almost 100,000 followers on Twitch.

 "I grew up watching wrestling and reality shows," Hansen said.
 "And that actually was a big influence."